Etskh/card-creator/README.md

 - project list page has names of all projects to go to their page

+## MILESTONE 8
+### Art on Card
+- allow file uploads as hashed jpgs
+- as an extra piece of data for each card: have unique art
+- this can be uploaded from the card data entry area
+- there are checks for size to make sure it's not too big, or small
+- `{art}` puts the image in the field with pos:abs, w/h:100%

 ## MILESTONE 7
 ### Users
 - if not logged in, show log-in screen to log-in